MacroGlobe/macroglobe.github.com/index.md

 # Our Missions
 - Watch natural hazards for lives and properties.
 - Support resilient and efficient growth.
-- Promote healthy and sustainable future.
+- Promote a healthy and sustainable future.